MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

 ## Explore Teams Toolkit for Visual Studio

-After you install Teams Toolkit, you can view Teams Toolkit options in two different methods:
+After you install Teams Toolkit, the Teams Toolkit menu appears under the Project menu option.
+You can view its features and functions in the Teams Toolkit menu.

+> [!NOTE]
+> The Teams Toolkit menu appears in the Visual Studio Project menu only when a project or solution that is created using Teams Toolkit is currently open.

 # [Project](#tab/prj)

-You can access Teams Toolkit under **Project**.
+You can access Teams Toolkit menu options under **Project** menu.

 1. Select **Project** > **Teams Toolkit**.
 1. You can now access different Teams Toolkit options.